 Records managers engage with human resources, IT, accounting, finance, marketing, executive leadership and others across an organization to ensure a consistent, secure strategy for creating, collecting, processing and discarding business information.
 This can be particularly challenging as every department has their own specific goals and priorities and their own working language that records managers must consider.
-This is especially true of IT departments, which often act as a completely separate entity within an organization.
+This is especially true of IT departments, which often act as a completely separate entity.

 While records and information management (RIM) and IT may seem an unlikely match, together they can become a dream team for secure and effective information management.
 Starting with a better understanding of the roles of each department can help bridge the gap between IT and records managers, and create a common ground whereby each department can work in conjunction with one another to better protect the information of your company and clients.

 A records manager’s overarching goal should be to help companies maximize the value of their information while also ensuring security.
 Records managers must protect both physical documents and digital documents, comply with security and privacy regulations concerning the storage and destruction of records, maintain retention schedules to keep data properly organized and ensure that information can be accessed quickly when necessary, and only by those who are authorized to do so.
 Often, they are also responsible for training employees across the organization in how to handle records properly.

 In addition to traditional physical and digital documents, records managers must also take into account the increasingly digital business environment.
 From the multitude of digital document management solutions, file formats, cloud storage solutions, BYOD policies, shadow IT and more, strong records management practices must rely upon IT solutions to help them stay organized and comply with federal regulations.